 Dispute over military command holds up Congo peace deal

-ADDIS ABABA (Reuters) - African leaders failed on Monday to sign a U.N.-mediated peace deal aimed at ending two decades of conflict in eastern Congo, said a senior Congolese diplomat, who pointed to concerns over who would command a new regional military force.
+ADDIS ABABA, Jan 28 (Reuters) - African leaders failed on Monday to sign a U.N.-mediated peace deal aimed at ending two decades of conflict in eastern Congo, said a senior Congolese diplomat, who pointed to concerns over who would command a new regional military force.

-The agreement was to include the deployment of several thousand extra soldiers to tackle armed militias in the mineral-rich east.
+The agreement was to include the deployment of several thousand extra soldiers to tackle armed militias in the mineral-rich eastern region.
 The brigade would fight under the banner of the U.N.'s MONUSCO peacekeeping force.

 Diplomats at an African Union summit in Ethiopia said the troops would come from the Southern Africa Development Community (SADC), notably Tanzania.